Bathroom Tile: Ideas to Consider When Tiling Your Bathroom

 Offices, schools, commercial, restaurant, and retail spaces all need beautiful bathrooms too.
 Quality tile is especially important in public settings since the amount of use and foot traffic encountered in public bathrooms is exponentially more than the bathroom in your home.

-On public bathroom floors, non-slip tile can be of even greater importance to ensure the safety of your patrons, employees, or students.
+On public bathroom floors, slip-resistant tile can be of even greater importance to ensure the safety of your patrons, employees, or students.

 School is about self-expression.
-So Detroit Prep designed this restroom to reflect the creativity they hope to foster in their students with sheeted small diamonds of non-slip Fountain, City Lights, and Underground.
+So Detroit Prep designed this restroom to reflect the creativity they hope to foster in their students with sheeted large diamonds of slip-resistant Sorbet, Morning Thaw and Basalt.

 Offices don’t have to be drab.
 Create a space your staff will want to spend their time in.
 This bathroom comes courtesy of Sock Club who knows how to put their employees in a fashionable mindset.